 By definition, therapists use this term to describe emotions and or memories surrounding past experiences that a person has avoided or repressed.

 These are simple questions to ask yourself.
 Lately, I’ve had this burning desire to make a few things happen, “my unfinished business” stepping outside my box.
-Yes, there are a few loose ends I would like to tidy up, all good, deciding maybe, now is the time.
-You choose what your unfinished business is going to be, what does it look like?
-Take that leap of faith and go for it, whatever “it” is, regardless your business, you have nothing to lose, but if you don’t try, that’s the loss, making it worth it in the end.
+Yes, there are a few loose ends I would like to tidy up, but they are all good.
+But, deciding maybe now is the time.
+You choose what your unfinished business will be; what does it look like?
+Take that leap of faith and go for it; whatever “it” is, regardless of your business, you have nothing to lose, but if you don’t try, that’s the loss, making it worth it.